-In this workshop, students will discover how memory works, take a memory survey, and practice some proven memory enhancing techniques.
+In this workshop, students will discover how memory works, take a memory survey, and practice some proven memory-enhancing techniques.

-Mind mapping is one of the most powerful study/learning tools because of the brain’s natural preference to view information in a non-linear way.
+Mind mapping is one of the most powerful study/learning tools because of the brain’s natural preference to view the information in a non-linear way.
 In this workshop, students will learn about mind mapping, discover why it’s so effective, and practice creating mind maps.

 In this workshop, students learn how brain science can improve their study habits and chances for academic success.
 Students will discover how the brain changes as learning takes place, consider the natural human learning process, and discuss how this process works.
 They will conclude with a discussion of brain-friendly study techniques, and even practice them!